Australopithecus afarensis: Research history

 In 1978, Johanson, Tim D. White and Coppens classified the hundreds of specimens collected thus far from both Hadar and Laetoli into a single new species, A. afarensis, and considered the apparently wide range of variation a result of sexual dimorphism.
-The species name honours the Afar Region of Ethiopia where the majority of the specimens had been recovered from.
-They later selected the jawbone LH 4 as the lectotype specimen because of its preservation quality and because White had already fully described and illustrated it the year before.
+The specific name honours the Afar Region of Ethiopia where the majority of the specimens had been recovered from and replaces Weinert's africanus, which was already preoccupied by Australopithecus africanus.
+They later selected the jawbone LH 4 as the holotype specimen because of its preservation quality and because White had already fully described and illustrated it the year before.

 A. afarensis is known only from East Africa.
 Beyond Laetoli and the Afar Region, the species has been recorded in Kenya at Koobi Fora and possibly Lothagam; and elsewhere in Ethiopia at Woranso-Mille, Maka, Belohdelie, Ledi-Geraru and Fejej.
 The frontal bone fragment BEL-VP-1/1 from the Middle Awash, Afar Region, Ethiopia, dating to 3.9 million years ago has typically been assigned to A. anamensis based on age, but may be assignable to A. afarensis because it exhibits a derived form of postorbital constriction.
 This would mean A. afarensis and A. anamensis coexisted for at least 100,000 years.
 In 2005, a second adult specimen preserving both skull and body elements, AL 438–1, was discovered in Hadar.
 In 2006, an infant partial skeleton, DIK-1-1, was unearthed at Dikika, Afar Region.
 In 2015, an adult partial skeleton, KSD-VP-1/1, was recovered from Woranso-Mille.

 For a long time, A. afarensis was the oldest known African great ape until the 1994 description of the 4.4-million-year-old Ardipithecus ramidus, and a few earlier or contemporary taxa have been described since, including the 4-million-year-old A. anamensis in 1995, the 3.5-million-year-old Kenyanthropus platyops in 2001, the 6-million-year-old Orrorin tugenensis in 2001, and the 7- to 6-million-year-old Sahelanthropus tchadensis in 2002.
 Bipedalism was once thought to have evolved in australopithecines, but it is now thought to have begun evolving much earlier in habitually arboreal primates.
 The earliest claimed date for the beginnings of an upright spine and a primarily vertical body plan is 21.6 million years ago in the Early Miocene with Morotopithecus bishopi.